10 min read

 How much is right for you?

-With the previously mentioned safety considerations in mind, aim to do some flexibility exercises daily.
+With the previously mentioned safety considerations in mind, aim to do some flexibility exercises daily holding each stretch for about 30 seconds.
 Ideally, choose ones that complement the other aspects of your exercise routine.
 For example, Healthline has this list of dynamic stretches for runners.

 Bottom Line